Manufacturing slip shows up Britain's uneven road to recovery

 "Today's figures feel a little out of kilter with other industry data and what our manufacturing clients are telling us," said Mike Rigby, who manages Barclays' banking relationships with manufacturers.

-The statistics office said Britain's goods trade deficit grew to 8.491 billion pounds from 8.430 billion pounds in April.
+The statistics office said Britain's goods trade deficit grew to 8.491 billion pounds ($12.68 billion) from 8.430 billion pounds in April.
 Economists had forecast 8.47 billion pounds.

 (Additional reporting by Olesya Dmitracova, Christina Fincher and Mark Anderson; Editing by Jeremy Gaunt)